US stocks slip in mixed trading as rate pressure ratchets up - WTMJ

 When bonds pay more in interest, they can make investors less willing to pay high prices for stocks, particularly those seen as the most expensive.
 Companies that ask their investors to wait years for big profit growth to come to fruition are also hard hit, which has many big technology stocks feeling the most pain from rising rates.

-Broadcom fell 4.1%, and Cisco Systems dropped 1.5%..
-Tech giants also fell, including drops of more than 1.2% for Apple and Microsoft.
+Broadcom fell 3.5% and Cisco Systems dropped 1.4%.
+Tech giants also fell, including a 1.2% slide by Apple and a 1.4% drop by Microsoft.
 They were some of the biggest winners earlier in the pandemic, rallying on expectations that they can grow in the future, regardless of whether the economy is locked down by a virus.

 Despite the pressure on big tech stocks, most professional investors remain optimistic that the broader market can keep rising.
 A stronger economy thanks to COVID-19 vaccinations and massive spending by the U.S. government should help boost profits for many companies this year, particularly those like banks, energy producers and industrial companies.